stryker-mutator/stryker4s/docs/CONFIGURATION.md

 **Default value:** `[]`
 **Mandatory:** No
 **Description:**
 With `test-filter` you configure the subset of tests to use for mutation testing.
 By default all tests are included.
 You can use wildcard pattern: `com.mypackage.*`.

+- With sbt [`Tests.Filter`](https://www.scala-sbt.org/1.x/docs/Testing.html#Filter+classes) is used.
-You can *ignore* tests by adding an exclamation mark (`!`) at the start of an expression.
+  - You can _ignore_ tests by adding an exclamation mark (`!`) at the start of an expression.
+- With Maven and the ScalaTest plugin, [`wildcardSuites`](https://www.scalatest.org/user_guide/using_the_scalatest_maven_plugin) property is used
+- With Maven and the SureFire plugin, [`tests`](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html) property is used

-Note: only supported in the sbt plugin.
+Note: Not supported in the command-runner plugin.

 #### files